Data life cycle

 Data life cycle overview

-When you ingest the data into CluedIn—either from a file, an endpoint, a database, or an integration—it enters the first stage of the life cycle.
+When you ingest the data into CluedIn—either from a file, an ingestion endpoint, a database, or an integration—it enters the first stage of the life cycle.
 A record represents the data in its basic, raw format as it was in the source system.

 When you create the mapping, the record becomes a clue.
 It is an object model that CluedIn generates for your records.
 Essentially, mapping provides a semantic layer that allows CluedIn to understand the nature of your data.
 For more information, see the Clue reference article.